zCFD/zCFDguide/docs/source/meshutil.rst

 Meshes from a wide variety of sources can be easily converted into this format as follows:

-OpenFOAM-2.1.x
+OpenFOAM-x.x.x
 --------------

-We provide a range of converters for popular mesh types via a special version of the open-source CFD code OpenFOAM, available freely for download `here <https://github.com/zenotech/OpenFOAM-2.1.x>`_
+We provide a range of converters for popular mesh types via a special version of the open-source CFD code OpenFOAM, available freely for download `here <https://github.com/zCFD/foamTozCFD.git>`_

-Once downloaded and installed, this version of OpenFOAM will convert a range of file formats to the zCFD format.
+Once downloaded and installed, the version of OpenFOAM will convert a range of file formats to the zCFD format.
 Prior to running any of these, you will need to activate your OpenFOAM environment using

 .. code-block:: python

-    source $FOAM_INST_DIR/OpenFOAM-2.1.x/etc/bashrc
+    source $FOAM_INST_DIR/OpenFOAM-x.x.x/etc/bashrc

 OpenFOAM Mesh Converter
 -----------------------